 Hall of Fame

-Current members are listed below in alphabetical order, with the year they earned their degree at NC State.
+Current members are listed below in alphabetical order with the year in which they earned their degree.

 Colonel William D. Alexander III CE 1953

 This outstanding alumnus, with a significant record of achievement in the design, construction, and management of some of the world’s most complex engineering systems, received his professional degree in Civil Engineering in 1953.
 Following a distinguished career in the United States Air Force, which culminated in his assignment as Chief of the Facilities Design Office responsible for the Inter-Continental Ballistic Missile Launch Facility Program, he began a notable civilian career upon his retirement as Air Force Colonel in 1962.